awfulxaim/WCS-Races/README.md

 There are some duplicates or similar races.
 This is usually because a race was adapted or redesigned from one server to the next over the years.

+I apologize for some race's skills referencing skills from other races with little to no explanation as to which race or what that skill does.
+Most, if not all, of those skills should be from a race somewhere else in this repository.

 If you have questions, you can message me on discord (awful_) or steam (https://steamcommunity.com/id/AwfulxAim/)